Back to Stories

 The campaign was punctuated by the fact that both Mangelsen and Goodall submitted their names into the lottery to win one of 21 Wyoming grizzly hunting tags.
 Goodall’s name wasn’t drawn, but Mangelsen’s was, and he noted that he would go hunting bears with his lens, not a rifle.

-Last September, Chief U.S. District Court Judge Dana L. Christensen in Missoula, Montana ordered that Greater Yellowstone grizzlies be placed back on the federal protected list, effectively halting the first sport hunt of the bruins in 44 years.
+In September 2018, Chief U.S. District Court Judge Dana L. Christensen in Missoula, Montana ordered that Greater Yellowstone grizzlies be placed back on the federal protected list, effectively halting the first sport hunt of the bruins in 44 years.
 Mangelsen and Goodall, who will be back in Jackson Hole again this September, both praised the decision.

 Across more than four decades, Mangelsen has become one of the most recognized names in the world for wildlife photography.
 The Nebraska native, who grew up as a trapper, waterfowl hunter, and, notably, a world-champion goose caller, has undergone a profound metamorphosis with his conservation values.
 “What Tom has accomplished would be extremely difficult to duplicate.
 His photographs inspire me because they wake us up to what is at stake," says Goodall, who is currently a UN Messenger of Peace.
 "When I think of the very talented nature photographers I’ve been fortunate to know—counted among the very best who ever lived— I consider Tom Mangelsen to be an American treasure.”